Owner Name: Kendra Anne Bench

-Draco's baseline ALT level is likely to be Normal
+Duchess's baseline ALT level may be Low Normal

 Alanine aminotransferase (ALT) is a clinical tool that can be used by veterinarians to better monitor liver health.
 This result is not associated with liver disease.
 ALT is one of several values veterinarians measure on routine blood work to evaluate the liver.
 It is a naturally occurring enzyme located in liver cells that helps break down protein.
 When the liver is damaged or inflamed, ALT is released into the bloodstream.

 Genetic testing is the only way to provide your veterinarian with this clinical tool.

 Veterinarians may recommend blood work to establish a baseline ALT value for healthy dogs with one or two copies of this variant.

 If Duchess inherited any of the variants that we tested, they will be listed at the top of the Health Report section, along with a description of how to interpret this result.
 We also include all of the variants that we tested Duchess for that we did not detect the risk variant for.A genetic test is not a diagnosis

 This genetic test does not diagnose a disease.
 Please talk to your vet about your dog’s genetic results, or if you think that your pet may have a health condition or disease.